roysushmita/8-weeks-SQL-challenge/Case study#5/Findings.md

 | AFRICA         | 1709537105    | 1700390294    | -9146811      | -0.54           |
 | EUROPE         | 108886567     | 114038959     | 5152392       | 4.73            |

+The most negatively impacted region was ASIA(-3.26%) in sales metrics in 2020, followed by OCEANIA(-3.03), SOUTH AMERICA(-2.15).
+Even other regions except EUROPE experienced decline in sale.
+This emphasizes the need for region-specific strategies for optimized sales.

 --Impact on platform
 ```
 WITH temp_cte AS (SELECT platform,